Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Background and Related Work

 \section{Background and Related Work}

 Agents can carry out actions to complete complex tasks, individually or jointly in the loosely coupled structures of multi-agent systems~\cite{maldonado_multi-agent_2024,li_survey_2019}.
 In principle, agents act on their own and commonly involve functional components depending on the environment, e.g., agents using sensors in industrial environments or software agents with executable functions and corresponding data.
-Generally, tasks are orchestrated in the agent system by interaction among agents such as invoking specialized agents with specific functions, knowledge, or data.
-In the context of Large Language Models (LLMs), these models serve as the foundation for completing tasks~\cite{dong_survey_2024,guo_large_2024}, using prompts and responses that invoke functions, read or write data, or perform system-specific actions for completing tasks and solving problems.
+Generally, tasks are orchestrated in the agent system by interaction among agents, such as invoking specialized agents with specific functions, knowledge, or data.
+In the context of Large Language Models (LLMs), these models serve as the foundation for completing tasks~\cite{dong_survey_2024,guo_large_2024}, utilizing prompts and responses that invoke functions, read or write data, or perform system-specific actions to complete tasks and solve problems.

 LLMs based on Generative Pre-trained Transformers (GPT) predict sequences of tokens that are mapped to entities such as words or word fragments, pixel or related image and video feature representations, and other data entities~\cite{kumar_large_2024,RayChatGPT2023,RothmanTransformer2022}.
 These values are encoded and embedded to be represented in a high-dimensional vector space, in addition to the positions in the sequence.
 Passing through multiple layers of the GPT architecture, in the form of transformer blocks, attention and feed-forward network components predict tokens and probabilities based on attention values~\cite{VaswaniAttention2017} and sampling for the selection of any following token.
-Since attention relates to prior positions in the sequence with similar attention, these positions represent and find related concepts; rather than using only probabilities to predict the next token.
-For this reason, the semantic capabilities of agents have recently been greatly enhanced as evidenced by recent model releases.
+Since attention relates to prior positions in the sequence with similar attention, these positions represent and find related concepts, rather than using only probabilities to predict the next token.
+For this reason, the semantic capabilities of agents have recently been greatly enhanced, as evidenced by recent model releases.